jdunkerley/jdunkerley/AWS Developer.md

     - Part of `Resources` section as a Stack type
     - Must have `TemplateURL` can have `Parameters`
 - For EC2 can use `cfn-init` to install software on instances
+- StackSets extend stacks over multiple regions and account
+- ChangeSets used to change running resources

 ## Serverless Application Model (SAM)